NOAA-GSL/SENA-c_sw/Julia/README.md

 - `src/` contains the kernel source code
-- `test/` contains the tests, test input, and test output
+- `test/` contains the test files
-- `test/data/outputs` is where test output data is written
+- `test/data/output` is where test output data is written
 - `test/test_input` contains the test input TOML configuration file

 ## Troubleshooting

 1. All tests fail on my machine.

-    Check to make sure git-lfs is installed and that all files in `data/inputs` are NetCDF data files and are not text.
+    Check to make sure git-lfs is installed and that all files in `test/data/inputs` are NetCDF data files and are not text.
 Run `git lfs pull` to download NetCDF files if necessary.

 2. I get `Skipping object checkout, Git LFS is not installed.` when running `git lfs pull`